Below please find an overview of the training availble for Scout leaders. There is also a good training overview on the National Council web site.

 Youth Protection Training is a 1-hour course for adult leaders on the prevention, recognition, and proper reporting of child abuse, available in both classroom and online interactive formats.
 Youth Protection Training is now required of all registered leaders.
 Youth Protection Training is also available online at the MyScouting portal.

 There are also three age-specific videotapes designed to help build youth protection awareness in youth:

 The videotapes are available from the scout store.

 Weather Smart training is a 1-hour course covering planning and preparation for hazardous weather.
-You now need at least one Weather Smart-trained leader to secure a tour plan.
+You now need at least one Weather Smart-trained leader to submit a tour plantour plan.

 BALOO is the Basic Adult Leader Outdoor Orientation, a 1-day course aimed at helping Pack leaders run safe and age-appropriate camping trips.
 It is required for the qualified supervision of a pack overnighter - see the tour plan and the Guide to Safe Scouting for details.

 Safe Swim Defense is a 1-hour course on the safety rules for swimming activities.
 It is required for the qualified supervision of a swimming activity (see the Guide to Safe Scouting for details) and also for the qualified supervision of a boating activity (see the Guide to Safe Scouting for details).
 This course is often taught at summer camp, and is also available online at the MyScouting portal.

 Safety Afloat is a 1-hour course on the safety rules for boating activities.
 It (along with Safe Swim Defense and CPR training) is required for the qualified supervision of a boating activity - see the Guide to Safe Scouting for details.
 This course is often taught at summer camp, and is also available online at the MyScouting portal.